-7.10.
+7.9.
 Ability of Municipality to spend and deliver on Programs

-Grant Capital project expenditure for the 2016/117 financial year was 99.9% of the total capital budget.
+Grant Capital project expenditure for the 2018/19 financial year was 66.66% of the total capital budget due to the reallocation received in March.
+The municipality spent 100% MIG expenditure at midyear.
 The capital spending is closely monitored by ways of monthly cash flows and monthly reporting to Council on capital expenditure.
-The projected capital spending for the 2017/18 financial year is 70%.
-It is anticipated that 100% of the Capital budget will be spent in the 2018/19 financial year.
+The projected capital spending for the 2019/20 financial year is 61% due to reallocation received in March of that financial year.
+It is anticipated that 100% of the Capital budget will be spent in the 2020/21 financial year.